mayankcubastion1/mcp-server/README.md

 # tools now contains StructuredTool instances: get_holidays, get_leaves and apply_leave
 ```

-Each tool returns the JSON response from the corresponding MCP endpoint and can
+Each specification returns the JSON response from the corresponding MCP
-be supplied to any LangChain agent that supports structured tool calling.
+endpoint and can be supplied to any agent framework that supports structured
+tool calling.